eu-digital-identity-wallet/eudi-lib-jvm-openid4vci-kt/README.md

   allowed by the TS3 profile (`ES256`, `ES384`, `ES512`); passing an empty set is rejected.
 - supportedCredentialReusePolicies: A set of `EudiReusePolicyType`s supported by the wallet for credential reuse.
 Defaults to `null`.
 - proofs: Whether Wallet supports attestations that require no proofs, alongside the supports proof types and signing algorithms.
+- registrationCertificatePolicy: Wallet policy for validating the Registration Certificates of Credential Issuers.
+- grants: Wallet-supported Grant Types.

 Trust between the Wallet and the Signer of the signed metadata advertised by the Credential Issuer is established via a `CertificateChainTrust` instance, which is provided as the `issuerTrust` argument of `RequireSigned` / `PreferSigned`.